 Before we wrap up, let me say that if you are not using a content calendar to help you figure out what to post and when you should be.
 A content calendar is a great way to ensure you are mixing fun with function and are not so focused on just selling things that you leave the value behind.

 But don’t worry, I don’t expect you to create your own content calendar.
 I’ve taken all the work out of the process for you.
 Grab your current monthly content calendar are follow the daily prompts to get higher engagement and create your social media graphics.

 There are many different types of posts that you can use when trying to figure out what to post on social media.
 These are only a few ideas, there are many more.
 Hopefully, this will give you some new and refreshing post ideas.

 To help you further with your content, make sure you consider the words you use and the calls to action you put into your posts.
 Please read this article about having great calls to action, and then click below to pick up our printable on power words you need to be using.

-Get our easy to read, exclusive printable with all our suggested power words.
+Get my easy-to-read, exclusive printable with all our suggested power words.
 You are sure to love it and will want to refer to it in the future.
-Use it for creating graphics, content, sales pages or engaging customers.
+Use it for creating graphics, content, sales pages, or engaging customers.